 Do vehicular inspections

-It’s time to winter-ize your vehichle.
-Check your air filter and fluid levels, check tires for tread wear and proper inflation, and check the condition of your windshield wipers.
+It’s time to winterize your vehicle.
+Check your air filter and fluid levels, check tires for tread wear and proper inflation and check the condition of your windshield wipers.
 Ensuring your vehicle is ready for weather changes and inclement weather will reduce damage thereby preventing waste from broken parts, and will keep you safe on the road.
 Properly inflated tires can also improve your vehicle’s fuel efficiency (EPA).